DaPigGuy/PiggyShopUI/README.md

 ## Installation & Setup
 1. Install the plugin from Poggit.
 2. (Optional) Setup your economy provider.
 If using EconomyAPI, this step can be skipped.
 Otherwise, change `economy.provider` to the name of the economy plugin being used, or `xp` for PMMP Player EXP.
-If using MultiEconomy, create `economy.multieconomy-currency` with the value being your preferred currency type.
 3. Start your server.
 4. The command `/shop edit` opens up the shop editor menu.
 Run it.
 5. PiggyShopUI separates individual shop entries by categories.
 Create a category.